davepinch/pinchy.cc/scratchpad.md

 Whatever the last change is, set it to /latest/

+# Spoiler

+Spoiler plugin which hides the page until the person agrees.

 # TODO:

 * LOOK AROUND YOU - style for next cue needs to be fixed